Ejective consonant: Types

 An ejective retroflex stop /[ʈʼ]/ is rare.
 It has been reported from Yawelmani and other Yokuts languages, Tolowa, and Gwich'in.

-Because the complete closing of the glottis required to form an ejective makes voicing impossible, the allophonic voicing of ejective phonemes causes them to lose their glottalization; this occurs in Blin (modal voice) and Kabardian (creaky voice).
+Because the glottal closure required to form an ejective makes voicing impossible, the allophonic voicing of ejective phonemes causes them to lose their glottalization; this occurs in Blin (modal voice) and Kabardian (creaky voice).
 A similar historical sound change also occurred in Veinakh and Lezgic in the Caucasus, and it has been postulated by the glottalic theory for Indo-European.
 Some Khoisan languages have voiced ejective stops and voiced ejective clicks; however, they actually contain mixed voicing, and the ejective release is voiceless.

-Ejective trills aren't attested in any language, even allophonically.
+Ejective trills are not attested in any language, even allophonically.
 An ejective /[rʼ]/ would necessarily be voiceless, but the vibration of the trill, combined with a lack of the intense voiceless airflow of /[r̥]/, gives an impression like that of voicing.
 Similarly, ejective nasals such as /[mʼ, nʼ, ŋʼ]/ (also necessarily voiceless) are possible.
 (An apostrophe is commonly seen with r, l and nasals, but that is Americanist phonetic notation for a glottalized consonant and does not indicate an ejective.)

 Other ejective sonorants are not known to occur.
 When sonorants are transcribed with an apostrophe in the literature as if they were ejective, they actually involve a different airstream mechanism: they are glottalized consonants and vowels whose glottalization partially or fully interrupts an otherwise normal voiced pulmonic airstream, somewhat like English uh-uh (either vocalic or nasal) pronounced as a single sound.
 Often the constriction of the larynx causes it to rise in the vocal tract, but this is individual variation and not the initiator of the airflow.
 Such sounds generally remain voiced.

-Yeyi has a set of prenasalized ejectives like /ⁿtʼ, ᵑkʼ, ⁿtsʼ/.
+Yeyi has a set of prenasalized ejectives, /ⁿtʼ, ᵑkʼ, ⁿtsʼ/.